M-TarunKumar/TFLite-GestureIdentifier/README.md

 git clone https://github.com/M-TarunKumar/TFLite-GestureIdentifier.git
 ```

-Then use Tensorflow script to install a couple of Python packages, and
+Then use download.sh script to install a couple of Python packages:
-download the model and labels file:

 ```
-cd examples/lite/examples/image_classification/raspberry_pi

 # The script takes an argument specifying where you want to save the model files
-bash download.sh /tmp
+bash download.sh
 ```